ganeti/ganeti/doc/design-node-security.rst

 - Even though this proposal is an improvement towards the previous situation in Ganeti, it still does not use the full power of SSL.
 For further improvements, see Section "Related and future work".
+- Signing the client certificates with the server certificate will increase the complexity of the renew-crypto, as a renewal of the server certificates requires the renewal (and signing) of all client certificates as well.

 Alternative proposals:

+- The initial version of this document described a setup where the client certificates were also self-signed.
+This led to a serious problem (Issue 1094), which would only have been solvable by distributing all client certificates to all nodes and load them as trusted CAs.
+As this would have resulted in having to restart noded on all nodes every time a node is added, removed, demoted or promoted, this was not feasible and we switched to client certficates which are signed by the server certificate.
 - Instead of generating a client certificate per node, one could think of just generating two different client certificates, one for normal nodes and one for master candidates.
 Noded could then just check if